Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 In recent years, most children with hepatoblastoma have been treated with chemotherapy.
 In European cancer centers, children with resectable hepatoblastoma at diagnosis are treated with preoperative chemotherapy, which may reduce the incidence of surgical complications at the time of resection.[

-Patients whose tumors remain unresectable after chemotherapy should be considered for liver transplant.[
+Patients whose tumors remain unresectable after chemotherapy should consider a liver transplant.[

 Evidence (chemotherapy followed by reassessment of surgical resectability and complete surgical resection or liver transplant):

-In the United States, unresectable tumors have been treated with chemotherapy before resection or transplant.[
+In the United States, patients with unresectable tumors have been treated with chemotherapy before resection or transplant.[

-Chemotherapy followed by TACE, then high-intensity focused ultrasound, showed promising results in China for patients with PRETEXT III and IV tumors, some of which were resectable, but patients did not undergo surgical resection because of parent refusal.[
+Chemotherapy followed by TACE, then high-intensity focused ultrasound, showed promising results in China for patients with PRETEXT III and IV tumors, some of which were resectable.
+Patients did not undergo surgical resection because of parent refusal.[

 Treatment options for hepatoblastoma with metastases at diagnosis